sibiraj-s/react-layout-masonry/README.md

 ## Props

 - `columns` (number or object, required): The number of columns in the masonry layout, or an object with breakpoints and corresponding column counts.
-- `gap` (number, required): The spacing between columns and rows in pixels.
+- `gap` (number, optional): The spacing between columns and rows in pixels.
+Defaults to 0.
 - `columnProps` (object, optional): Additional props to be applied to each column, such as className for styling.

 ## Examples